alexander-nolan/cv/alexander-nolan-cv.md

 - Created Multiple connectivity option Architectural Decision document and presented to AD forum
 - Designed and built archetype to automate creation of Shared VPC Service projects and associated terraform cloud workspaces
 - Designed and built elements of archetype to automate the creation of network composite module for other teams
-- Running monthly ‘lunch and learn’ sessions for the engineering team.
+- Running monthly 'lunch and learn' sessions for the engineering team.
 This generally involves a high level of overview, or deep dives on subjects such as:
   - Kubernetes
   - Networking
   - CI/CD pipelines
   - Terraform best practices
   - Client specific implementations of the above subjects

-**Virgin Media O2**
+## Virgin Media O2

 **January 2022 – November 2022**